farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_AttackSim_Phishing_attack.md

 25. On the **Microsoft Office Home** tab, select the **Admin** icon that appears in the column of app icons on the left-side of the screen.
 This opens the **Microsoft 365 admin center** in a new browser tab.
 This will prepare you for the next lab exercise when you disable MFA for Holly Dickson after completing the Attack simulation training.

 26. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane.

-27. In the navigation pane, under the **Admin centers** section, select **Security**.
+Under **Admin centers**, select **Security**.
 This will open the **Microsoft 365 Defender** portal.
 You will resume from here in the next task when you launch a spear phishing attack using Attack simulation training.

-28. You have now configured MFA for Holly Dickson, you have signed into the **Office 365** portal as Holly using MFA, you have opened the Microsoft 365 admin center for future labs, and and you are ready to run the Attack simulator training in the Microsoft 365 Defender portal.
+27. You have now configured MFA for Holly Dickson, you have signed into the **Office 365** portal as Holly using MFA, you have opened the Microsoft 365 admin center for future labs, and and you are ready to run the Attack simulator training in the Microsoft 365 Defender portal.
 Leave everything as is in your VM and proceed to the next task.

 ### Task 2: Configure and launch a Spear Phishing attack

 Now that Holly has turned on MFA, she is ready to run Microsoft 365's Attack simulation training feature and launch a simulated spear phishing attack.
-This will provide visibility into how well Adatum is prepared to handle such a security attack.
+This will provide visibility into how well Adatum is prepared to handle this type of security attack.

 Microsoft 365 includes an Attack simulation training feature that enables you to create simulations and run them against all your users or a select group of users.
 Each phishing attack includes what is referred to as the "payload", which is the message in the email that contains the malicious component hackers use to gather information, deposit malicious code, and so on.
 The Attack simulation training feature includes a number of payload templates that you can choose from, and you can create your own payload if you so desire.

 In this lab exercise, you will use one of the existing payload templates.
 In the next lab exercise, you will create your own custom payload.

 1. You should still be on **LON-CL1**, and you should still be logged in as the **Admin** account.
 If necessary, log in as the **Admin** with a password of **Pa55w.rd**.